tumcms/Open-Infra-Platform/DoxygenHelp.md

 - Detailed description:

-/*!
+"/*!"
-* ... text
+"* ... text"
-*/
+"*/"

 - Brief description:

-/*! \brief description as long as paragraph
+"/*! \brief description as long as paragraph"
-*
+"*"
-* After skipping a line, detailed description starts.
+"* After skipping a line, detailed description starts."
-*/
+"*/"

 - In Body descriptions:

-int var /*< for detailed descriptions after member, only for members and parameters.
-Avoid structural comments, as they lead to duplication of information.*/
+"int var /*< for detailed descriptions after member, only for members and parameters.
+Avoid structural comments, as they lead to duplication of information.*/"

 - Internal comments:

-/*! \internal These comments can be included and excluded separately.
-Handy for developer-only comments.
+"/*! \internal These comments can be included and excluded separately.
+Handy for developer-only comments."
-*/
+"*/"

 Refer to the doxygen manual (http://www.doxygen.nl/manual) for everything else.